Fundamental groups of formal Legendrian and horizontal embedding spaces: --principle at --level for horizontal embeddings.

+\begin{proof}[Proof of Theorem \ref{LegendrianAproximation}.]
 Assume first that $\gamma^k$, $k\in C$, does not have any cusp point.
-Since $h$-principle for immersions works relative to the domain and the parameters and is $C^0$-dense (see \cite{EliashMisch}), we can assume that the front projection of each $\gamma^k$ is immersed.
+Since the $h$--principle for smooth immersions works relative to the domain and the parameters and is $C^0$--dense (see \cite{EliashMisch}), we can assume that the front projection of each $\gamma^k$ is immersed.
+We declare the slope of the formal derivative of the front projection $\gamma_F$ of $\gamma$ to be the value of the coordinate $z$ ($\partial_z$ is the projection direction).
+If $\gamma_F$ is the projection of a Legendrian this definition of formal derivative coincides with the derivative of the front projection.
+Therefore, this equips the whole family $\gamma^k$ with a formal Legendrian structure.